denten-books/plain-text/1-metaphor.md

 neuroprosthetics---implants and surface electrodes---to connect human and machine.

-It would be a mistake however to accept the insistence on "directness" at face value or to understand the arc of this historical trajectory as one that leads to the gradual loss of mediation.
+It would be wrong however to accept "direct manipulation" at face value.
 In the transition between brain states and machine configurations, a morphological grammar always intercedes.
-The grammar sets the rules of engagement.
-The growing sense of immediacy of computational mimesis underscores the political importance of holding the mechanisms of mediation in critical view.
+It sets the rules of engagement, which underscores the political importance of holding the mechanisms of mediation in critical view.

 Before the 1980s, the dominant paradigm of interacting with machines was the